HL7/davinci-deqm/source/pages/guidance.md

 The [DEQM Individual MeasureReport Profile] is used when a measure is reported for a specific patient.
 It contains all of the data that is relevant to generate the report including the measure outcome and is similar to a QRDA Category 1 report.
 The MeasureReport(s) are packaged in a FHIR Bundle with Organization, Patient and any other resources that were used to calculate this measure.

-The [DEQM Summary MeasureReport Profile] is used when a measure is reported   for a group of patients at the conclusion of a measure reporting period.
+The [DEQM Summary MeasureReport Profile] is used when a measure is reported   for a group of patients at the conclusion of a measure measurement period.
 It  includes the measure outcome data and is similar to a QRDA Category 3 report.
 Unlike the [DEQM Individual MeasureReport Profile], the report is typically transacted as a single MeasureReport report.
 Although several Summary reports may be transacted together as Bundle.

 ## Other Profiles Used in the Evaluation of a Measure